pgriffel/pacioli/manual/definitions/define.markdown

 ---
-title: Value of Function Definition
+title: Value or Function Definition
-layout: default
 ---

-# Value of Function Definition
+# Value or Function Definition

 A definition introduces a new value or function.